99designs/gqlgen/docs/content/reference/scalars.md

 **Note:** you also can un/marshal to pointer types via this approach, simply accept a pointer in your `Marshal...` func and return one in your `Unmarshal...` func.

+**Note:** you can also un/marshal with a context by having your custom marshal function return a `graphql.ContextMarshaler` _and_ your unmarshal function take a `context.Context` as the first argument.

 See the [example/scalars](https://github.com/99designs/gqlgen/tree/master/example/scalars) package for more examples.

-## Unmarshaling Errors
+## Marshaling/Unmarshaling Errors

-The errors that occur as part of custom scalar unmarshaling will return a full path to the field.
+The errors that occur as part of custom scalar marshaling/unmarshaling will return a full path to the field.
 For example, given the following schema ...

 ```graphql